OpenST/facilitator/README.md

  **3. Deploy subgraphs**: Origin and auxiliary subgraphs are needed for facilitator executable.
 Each command will print the subgraph urls.
 Keep a `copy of subgraph urls` as it will be required at facilitator-init step.
  Below commands will deploy origin and auxiliary subgraph.

-*Origin subgraph*: Below command will deploy origin subgraph.
+*Deploy origin subgraph*: Below command will deploy origin subgraph.
 ```
 mosaic subgraph <origin-chain-identifier> <auxiliary-chain-identifier> origin <origin-graph-admin-url> <origin-graph-ipfs-url>

 ```
 **Note:** `<origin-graph-admin-url>` and `<origin-graph-ipfs-url>` was displayed while starting origin chain.

-*Auxiliary subgraph*: Below command will deploy auxiliary sugraph.
+*Deploy auxiliary subgraph*: Below command will deploy auxiliary sugraph.

 ```
 mosaic subgraph <origin-chain-identifier> <auxiliary-chain-identifier> auxiliary <aux-graph-admin-url> <aux-graph-ipfs-url>

 ```
 **Note:** `<aux-graph-admin-url>` and `<aux-graph-ipfs-url>` was displayed while starting auxiliary chain.

-By default subgraph command deploys subgraph for OST gateways, optionally it also accepts `--mosaic-config`, `--gateway-config` and `--gateway-address` option to deploy subgraph for other gateways.
+By default subgraph command deploys subgraph for OST gateways. optionally it also accepts `--mosaic-config`, `--gateway-config` and `--gateway-address` option to deploy subgraph for other gateways.

 Refer [here](https://github.com/mosaicdao/mosaic-chains#mosaic-config) to locate Mosaic config.
 Refer [here](https://github.com/mosaicdao/mosaic-chains#gateway-config) to locate Gateway config.